White Hills - Ascot

 White Hills - Ascot shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 19.8%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 13.8%, followed by graduate diplomas (3.1%) and postgraduate qualifications (2.9%).
-Vocational credentials are prevalent, with 39.8% of residents aged 15 and above holding them, including advanced diplomas (10.6%) and certificates (29.2%).
-Educational participation is high at 30.9%, with 12.1% in primary education, 7.7% in secondary education, and 3.1% pursuing tertiary education.
+Vocational credentials are prevalent, with 39.8% of residents aged 15+ holding them, including advanced diplomas (10.6%) and certificates (29.2%).
+Educational participation is high, with 30.9% currently enrolled in formal education, comprising 12.1% in primary, 7.7% in secondary, and 3.1% in tertiary education.

 Educational participation is notably high, with 30.9% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 7.7% in secondary education, and 3.1% pursuing tertiary education.